 The recommended jewelry split for the build is Obsidian Ring of the Zodiac and Convention of Elements.
 Since Immortal King is no longer shoehorned into the Rend setups, you will have to make up the loss of Wrath of the Berserker uptime through sheer CDR, and no other item empowers your cooldown resets quite like ORotZ.
 Like any Convention of Elements-centric build, make sure to pay attention to the timing of the ring and maximize Rend applications during the Physical cycle.

 The recommended amulet is The Flavor of Time, whose revised legendary power now doubles the duration of Pylons — an extremely potent power that, with careful timing, can turn the progressively harder fights in Greater Rifts greatly in your favor.
-The former recommendation for the slot, Hellfire Amulet of Strength, remains a viable option, especially if you obtain a good roll with a synergistic fifth passive like Nerves of Steel, Relentless or Brawler.
+The former recommendation for the slot, Hellfire Amulet of Strength, remains a viable option, especially if you obtain a good roll with a synergistic fifth passive like Nerves of Steel, Relentless or Rampage.
 A perfect roll would include both Crit stats, Physical elemental damage and an open Socket.